hubmapconsortium/spatial-api/README.md

 ### PROD Documenting the Docker image

 Reelase workflow:
-- merge code to the release branch (typically 'master') in github
+- merge code to the release branch (typically 'main') in github
 - bump the version number in ./VERSION
 - create a new github release and tag
 - publish a new image with new tag to DockerHub